Process Reference

 source = "context://stdio/stdout"

-This effectively brings the function into scope with the name stdout
+This effectively brings the function into scope with the name stdout and it can then be used in connections

 as a source or destination of data.